 We have some instructions that can help you.
 Go to the student resources page on our website: http://learn.gcs.edu/course/view.php?id=23.
 That page contains several student resources, one of which is "Research Resources Available Off Campus."
 Click on that, and you'll see a document explaining some of the options.
-You can print that out if you want, or you can save it to your computer for later reference.

-Let's suppose you want to do some internet research on Mark 8.
+Let's suppose you want to do some research on Mark 8.
 You could do a Google search for "Mark 8:31" and get millions of possibly relevant pages.
 You can't read millions of pages-you probably don't even want to read five pages of search results to see if they have what you are looking for.
 Some of these may be good, but many are unsubstantiated opinion, and some are irrelevant.